Rules and Regulations

 4. Golden Player

 a.
-Teams shall identify players on their roster who are 65 years or older by having them wear the gold/yellow wristbands.
+Teams shall identify players on their roster who are 65 years or older by having them wear gold/yellow wristbands.
 Umpires and opposing teams will need to be notified when a Golden Player is at bat.

 b.
 The gold/yellow wristbands must be worn during play if they are taking advantage of the automatic award to first base option.
-See courtesy runner for more details.
+See the courtesy runner for more details.

 C. Team Participation